Moritz Abraham

 The lodges of the B'nai B'rith [...] went from strength to strength in Turkey in the years following World War I. By the early 1920s, they held all communal affairs in their hands. [...] the B'nai B'rith lodges were centers of extraordinary activism and enterprise in local communal affairs.
 Between 1908 and the early 1920s, the Alliance network had been dethroned from its position at the center of communal dynamism among Turkish Jewry by the class that it itself had brought into being.

-According to a 1962 testimonial written by his brother-in-law Asher Mallah, Moritz was the President of the "Federation Sioniste d'Orient" in Constantinople.
+According to a 1962 testimonial by his brother-in-law Asher Mallah, Moritz served as President of the "Fédération Sioniste d'Orient" in Constantinople.

 Thessaloniki, July 2, 1962.

-He was the President of the Federation Sioniste d'Orient, Lodge brother of the B'nai B'rith and Joint representative there.
+He served as President of the Fédération Sioniste d'Orient, was a lodge brother of B'nai B'rith and Joint representative there.

-In my capacity as President of the Greek Zionist Association and President of the B'nai B'rith Lodge, I was in close contact with him on many occasions.
+In my capacity as President of the Greek Zionist Association and President of the B'nai B'rith Lodge, I maintained close contact with him on numerous occasions.

-As an association with limited regional scope ("the Orient") that was active only for a few years, it seems to have left very little traces and little documentation seems to have survived.
-The only traces of the FSO's activities seem to be contained in the issues of its official publication, La Nation, that I haven't been able to access yet.
+As an association with a limited regional scope ("the Orient") that was active for only a few years, the Fédération Sioniste d'Orient appears to have left very few traces, and little documentation seems to have survived.
+The only evidence of the FSO’s activities seems to be contained in issues of its official publication, La Nation, which I have not yet been able to access.

-When I first found this document, I hesitated to take it at face values as I had never heard about my grandfather's involvement in Zionist activities.
-Not only had this never been mentioned at home, but I also couldn't find any information on the FSO to confirm.
+When I first translated this document, I hesitated to take it at face value, as I had never heard of my grandfather’s involvement in Zionist activities.
+Not only was this never mentioned at home, but I also couldn’t find any information about the FSO to corroborate it.

-Since then I have uncovered enough indications that my grandfather did indeed play a role, albeit rather minor, in the Constantinople Zionist groups to take Ascher Mallah's statement seriously.
+Since then, however, I have uncovered enough indications that my grandfather did indeed play a role—albeit presumably a relatively minor one—in the Zionist groups in Constantinople to take Ascher Mallah’s statement seriously.

 The Joint

-The digitized archives of the JDC contain correspondance from 1915 to 1923 concerning relief provided to the Jewish community in Constantinople.
-From 1915 to 1918, it appears that the Joint was working with "prominent members of the Jewish community" as its local intermediaries, such as Chief Rabbi Nahum, Dr. Markus, Rabbi of the Ashkenazi Congregation, or with the director and members of the Grand Lodge of the B'nai B'rith.
-There are no mentions of a local branch or representative of the Joint.
+The digitized archives of the JDC contain correspondance from 1915 to 1923 regarding relief efforts provided to the Jewish community in Constantinople.
+Between 1915 and 1918, the Joint appears to have worked with "prominent members of the Jewish community" as local intermediaries, including Chief Rabbi Nahum, Dr. Markus (Rabbi of the Ashkenazi Congregation), and the director and members of the Grand Lodge of B'nai B'rith.
+However, there are no mentions of a local branch or an official representative of the Joint during this period.

-Starting 1921, mentions about a local branch of the Joint appear, and a letter from July 1921 mentions that Dr. Tiomkin is representing the Joint in Constantinople.
-If Moritz was indeed the representative of the Joint in Constantinople, I don't know when this would have been, or for how long.
-So far, I haven't been able to confirm Ascher Mallah's assertion.
+Starting in 1921, mentions of a local branch of the Joint begin to appear, and a letter from July 1921 identifies Dr. Tiomkin as the Joint's representative in Constantinople.
+If Moritz was indeed the Joint's representative there, I do not know when or for how long.
+So far, I have been unable to confirm Ascher Mallah's assertion.

 Zionist Congresses

-The transcript of the Twelfth Zionist Congress held in Carlsbad from 1 to 14 September 1921 lists Maurice Abraham as one of five delegates from Turkey.
-Among the other delegates from Turkey are two familiar names: Maurice Abramovicz, a friend and colleague in the Maccabi association, and Dr. Israel Caleb, a friend of the family who was also mentioned in Aaron Aarohnsohn's diary.
+The transcript of the Twelfth Zionist Congress, held in Carlsbad from September 1 to 14, 1921, lists Maurice Abraham as one of five delegates from Turkey.
+Among the other Turkish delegates are two familiar names: Maurice Abramovicz, chairman of Maccabi association, and Dr. Israel Caleb, a family friend.
+(Both are mentioned in Aaron Aaronsohn's diary in July 1915: "I go pick up Ronya [...] at the Pera Hotel to go to Abramovitch where Dr. Caleb will give me injections against cholera.".
+The other two delegates were David Elnékavé, editor of the Spanish Zionist newspaper “El Judio", and Aaron Gourland.

-Inscribed first page of "Die wilde Katschke: Bilder aus dem Osten" by Johanna Thal-Birzen on the occasion of the 15th Zionist Congress in Basel, 1927.
+Inscribed first page of "Die wilde Katschke: Bilder aus dem Osten" by Johanna Thal-Birzen, dedicated on the occasion of the 15th Zionist Congress in Basel, 1927.

 "If you hold my book in your hand, think of our long gone youth in Libau and to the pleasant Congress time in Basel.